Forceea/Forceea-training/README.md

 # Forceea-training

-#### Forceea scipts for training purposes.

-The repository contains the following classes:
+This repository contains examples for **Forceea data factory**, in the following classes:

+### Article_WhoNeedsSoManyRecords

+The code of the article "Who needs so many records?".

 ### ForceeaTrainingDataFactory.cls